 Saving Galaxy Spectra

 By default, galaxy spectra are not saved in GalSBI, as doing so can be storage-intensive.
 Moreover, in the standard photometry modes, spectra are not explicitly computed.
-Instead, either pre-tabulated values are used to derive magnitudes from template parameters (for the phenomenological model), or magnitudes are estimated using the magnitude emulator (in the SPS model).
+Instead, either pre-tabulated values are used to derive magnitudes from template parameters (for the phenomenological model), or magnitudes are estimated using the ProMage magnitude emulator (in the SPS model).

 However, it is possible to save the Spectral Energy Distribution (SED) for each galaxy if needed.
 This tutorial demonstrates how to do so.